-AGENCY AGENCY FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE ENACTED (5) From the funds appropriated as (3) From the funds appropriated (5) Concur with the Executive (5) No changes from current law (5) No changes from current law described in subsection (1)(f) for as described in subsection (1)(f) comprehensive child welfare information for comprehensive child welfare system, \$1,000,000.00 of these funds shall information system, be used by the department to provide \$1,000,000.00 of these funds updates as requested by the chairs of the shall be used by The department house and senate appropriations shall to provide updates as committees or the chairs of the house and requested by the chairs of the senate appropriations subcommittees on house and senate the department budget.
-Information appropriations committees or updates provided by the department, upon the chairs of the house and request, shall also be accessible to the senate appropriations house and senate fiscal agencies, the subcommittees on the house and senate policy offices, and the department budget.
-Information state budget office on the status of the updates provided by the work completed to date.
-The updates shall department, upon request, shall include demonstrations of the completed also be accessible to the house work during the sprint period.
-During these and senate fiscal agencies, the demonstrations, the department shall house and senate policy offices, plan as shown in appendix B of "De-risking custom technology projects" from the States General United Services Administration.
+FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE (5) From the funds appropriated as described in (3) From the funds appropriated as (5) Concur with the Executive subsection (1)(f) for comprehensive child welfare described in subsection (1)(f) for information system, \$1,000,000.00 of these funds comprehensive child welfare information shall be used by the department to provide system, \$1,000,000.00 of these funds updates as requested by the chairs of the house shall be used by The department shall to and senate appropriations committees or the provide updates as requested by the chairs of the house and senate appropriations chairs of the house and senate subcommittees on the department budget. appropriations committees or the chairs of Information updates provided by the department, the house and senate appropriations upon request, shall also be accessible to the subcommittees on the department house and senate fiscal agencies, the house and budget.
+Information updates provided by senate policy offices, and the state budget office the department, upon request, shall also on the status of the work completed to date.
+The be accessible to the house and senate updates shall include demonstrations of the fiscal agencies, the house and senate completed work during the sprint period.
+During policy offices, and the state budget office these demonstrations, the department shall on the status of the work completed to provide a quality assessment surveillance plan as date.
+The updates shall include shown in appendix B of "De-risking custom demonstrations of the completed work technology projects" from the United States during the sprint period.
+During these General Services Administration.
+At each demonstrations, the department shall demonstration, the department shall validate provide a quality assessment surveillance which user stories have been included into the plan as shown in appendix B of "De- software development and the remaining user risking custom technology projects" from stories that will be included into the product. the United States General Services Administration.
 At each demonstration, the department shall validate which user stories have been included into the software development and the remaining user stories that will be included into the product.